-Registered shareholders who are unable to attend, are allowed to appoint up to two (2) proxies to vote on his/her behalf at the general meeting through proxy forms sent in advance.
+Registered shareholders including corporations and custodial services providers who are unable to attend, are allowed to appoint up to two (2) proxies to vote on his/her behalf at the general meeting through proxy forms sent in advance.
 This allows shareholders who hold shares through corporations to attend and participate in the AGM via proxies.
 The Companies Act allows certain members who are relevant intermediaries (the meaning ascribed to it in Section 181 of the Companies Act 1967 such as corporations holding licenses in providing nominee and custodial services and CPF Board which purchases shares on behalf of CPF investors), to appoint multiple proxies to attend and participate in the general meetings.